immediate-media/conform/README.md

 ## TODO

 - Add as a global CLI command, then advise how to run as a cron job and keep things up-to-date?
+- See how much more of the stuff in [Developer machine set up](https://immediateco.atlassian.net/wiki/spaces/WCPP/pages/5181018/Developer+machine+set-up) we can do